anthnd/ece155_androidlabs/README.md

 # ECE 155 Android Lab Projects
-All iterations of the Android lab project for ECE155.
+All iterations of the Android lab project for ECE155 at the University of Waterloo

 Final form can be found in lab4_beta